mit-orcd/orcd-docs-edit/docs/running-jobs/job-arrays.md

 ## Bash

-If you can't re-write your code as described in the [Python](#python) example above, you can accomplish the same thing in your job script using `bash`.
+If you can't re-write your code as described in the [Python or Julia](#python-or-julia) example above, you can accomplish the same thing in your job script using `bash`.
 I will start with the basic framework and then give some examples of some common variations.

 For simplicity, let's say we have an application `my_cmd` that takes a number as an input.
 To run this on a single number we'd start with a job script that looks like this: